ChokshiUtsav/skip-thoughts/decoding/README.md

     import train
     train.trainer(X, C, skmodel)

 Where skmodel is the skip-thoughts model loaded from Step 3.

+`skmodel=skipthoughts.load_model()`

 As training progresses the model will periodically generate samples and compare them to the ground truth.
 For the decoding task, you might start seeing results like this:

     Truth  0 :  UNK in hand , I opened my door .
     Sample ( 0 )  0 :  Saber , I opened my door in .